math2001/math2001.github.io/content/project/live-svg.md

 repository: live-svg
 ---

 SVGs are awesome.
 They allow you to make some infinitely resizable images.

-Sometimes, you want to make a complex image, so you use something [Inkscape][], but sometimes, you just want to make a simple one, so you take a deep breath and away you go to write a SVG by hand!
+Sometimes, you want to make a complex image, so you use something [Inkscape][], but sometimes, you just want to make a simple one, so you take a deep breath and away you go to write a SVG by hand!<!--more-->

 So, you open your favorite text editor and your browser, splitting your screen in half.